opensearch-project/opensearch-sdk-java/DESIGN.md

 ![Extension REST actions](Docs/ExtensionRestActions.svg)

 The `org.opensearch.sdk.sample.helloworld` package contains a sample `HelloWorldExtension` that implements the preceding steps.
-You can run the sample extension by following the steps in the [developer guide](DEVELOPER_GUIDE.md).
+You can run the sample extension by following the steps in the [Developer Guide](DEVELOPER_GUIDE.md).

 ##### Extension startup